-As ageism in the workplace persists, major demographic shifts will force employers to rethink the value of an older workforce that isn’t ready to hang it up.
+As ageism in the workplace persists, major demographic shifts will force employers to rethink the value of an older workforce that isn’t ready to hang it up, or able to.

 Pulitzer and Nobel prize winning author Pearl S. Buck once said that “to find joy in work is to discover the fountain of youth.”
 Another great writer by the name of Mark Twain is credited with saying that “age is an issue of mind over matter.
 If you don’t mind, it doesn’t matter.”